kooparse/mogwai/README.md

 screen_height | i32 | Height of the screen (required)
 dpi | i32 | Pixel ratio of your monitor
-snap | ?f32 | Snap when dragging gizmo, value is equals to floor factor arcball_segments| usize | Number of segments for rotation circles arcball_radius | f32 | Radius of the rotation circles arcball_thickness | f32 | Width of the rotation circle borders
+snap | ?f32 | Snap when dragging gizmo, value is equals to floor factor arcball_radius | f32 | Radius of the rotation circles
+arcball_thickness | f32 | Width of the rotation circle borders
 panel_size| f32 | The width/height of panels